-Our nonprofit, Geek Club Books uses technology and the art of autism storytelling to capture the public’s attention to teach them about autism.
-We produce interactive comics, curriculum, school assemblies, ebooks, educational videos, and blog content to change perceptions and put an end to the negative stereotypes.
+We use technology and the art of autism storytelling to capture the public’s attention to teach them about autism.
+We produce interactive comics, curriculum, school assemblies, digital books and magazines, educational videos, and blog content to change perceptions and put an end to the negative stereotypes.
 And we hire autistic adults who play a key role in their creation and presentation.

 Why do we focus on autism storytelling as a catalyst for change?